yshavit/llm-notes/book/03-The-LLM/01-llm-architecture.md

 :::{seealso} Why GPUs & TPUs?
 :class: simple dropdown
-GPUs are great at taking a ton of data (for example, the elements of a matrix) and applying the same logic to each data point in parallel; for example, they can do matrix multiplication in a single go, without having to loop over each item.
+GPUs are great at taking a ton of data (for example, the elements of a matrix) and applying the same logic to each data point in parallel; for example, they can do matrix multiplication in a single go, without having to loop over each cell.

 TPUs (Tensor Processing Units) extend this by building in, at the hardware level, specific optimizations for matrix math.

 This means that if we can express our data not as a bunch of separate vectors, but as a single matrix or tensor, we can process the data in parallel and with optimizations down to the hardware level.
 :::

-### How I'll organize explaining the perspective
+### This book's approach

-In the following chapters, I'll start by explaining the LLM in terms of that first perspective, the conceptual one.
+In the following chapters, I'll explain LLMs in terms of that first perspective, the conceptual one.
 This will hopefully help you understand not just what's going on, but what motivates each part of the architecture.
 Each major component will be a separate chapter.

-Once I've described all of the components, I'll spend one chapter describing how all the bits get boiled down to the mathematical optimizations.
+Once I've described all of the components, I'll spend one chapter describing how all the bits get boiled down to the algebraic reformulations.

 ## Components of an LLM